Table of Contents

 - How and when are questions asked and answered?

-The captain should start the meeting 10-15 minutes before the scheduled start time to allow time for the volunteer, presenter and key participants to connect and ensure everything is configured correctly.
-Participants will be able to join as soon as the meeting has started; if the meeting isn't configured to use a Waiting Room, you can either put early participants On Hold or simply accept their presence and let them know that you'll be starting soon.
+The captain should start the meeting 5-15 minutes before the scheduled start time to allow time for the volunteer, presenter and key participants to connect and ensure everything is configured correctly.
+Participants will be able to join as soon as the meeting has started; you can simply accept their presence and let them know that you'll be starting soon.

 Once the event begins, the captain should set the expectations for the group, including:

-- Community guidelines – post a link to our code of conduct in the chat window or Slack.
+- Community guidelines – post a link to our code of conduct in the chat window.

 - Describe the format of the event and what features are enabled/disabled and why